Zagster suspends Pace bike share due to COVID-19

 To obtain information on Pace equity programs, visit ridepace.com/pledge.
 For information on sponsorship and volunteer opportunities, visit ridepace.com/partner or email Bike Fort Collins at aW5mb0BiaWtlZm9ydGNvbGxpbnMub3Jn.
 All riders are encouraged to use helmets, which can be purchased at cost at the Visit Fort Collins office in Old Town Square or Maxline Brewing, located off the Mason Trail.

-Station sponsors include The City of Fort Collins, CSU, Kaiser Permanente, UC Health, Elevations Credit Union, Odell Brewing, New Belgium Brewing, Dellenbach Motors, Ed Carroll Motor Company, and Housing Catalyst.
+Station sponsors and partners include Bike Fort Collins, The City of Fort Collins, CSU, UC Health, Elevations Credit Union, Odell Brewing, New Belgium Brewing, Dellenbach Motors, and Housing Catalyst.
 The success of bike sharing in Fort Collins is due in large part to the ongoing commitment of these and other local partners to providing convenient access to bicycling.

 What Is Bike Sharing?